learn-co-curriculum/html-css-git-branches/README.md

 ### Create Branches

 Let's say we want to create a blog page for our Simon's Stamp Collection project, but we are not sure if we will keep it or not.
 Whenever we want to build a new feature and have the flexibility to keep it or dispose of it, branches come in handy.
 Let's create a new feature branch and call it "blog-pages".
 To do so, type `git checkout -b blog-page` and press return.
-You might also see people using a shortcut alias fro "checkout" by simply styping "co" instead (the way I do in the video).
+You might also see people using a shortcut alias fro "checkout" by simply styping "co" instead (the way we do in the video).
 The "-b" flag states that we are checking out a new branch.
 This command both creates a new branch and also changes to that branch. the final argument "blog-page" is the name of our branch.
-It is a convention to use `-` hyphens in branch names, and never to use spaces which withh break the command.
+It is a convention to use `-` hyphens in branch names, and never to use spaces which will break the command.
 Now our terminal prompt shows our branch as (blog-page) where it previous had shown (master).

 Now let's type that `git branch` command in again and press return.
 This displays: